Adult Learners (Nontraditional Students)

 - Make Your Interests Known

 UA Little Rock is a chapter of the Student Veterans of America (SVA) organization.
-SVA is a chapter-based student veteran membership organization that provides military veterans with resources, support, and advocacy needed to succeed in higher education and post-graduation.
+SVA is a chapter-based student veteran membership organization that provides military veterans with the resources, support, and advocacy needed to succeed in higher education and post-graduation.
 Visit the website at ualr.edu/military/sam or contact the UA Little Rock military ombudsman at (501) 683-7167.

 Under the provisions of the Family Educational Rights and Privacy Act of 1974 (commonly known as FERPA), a student at UA Little Rock has the right to withhold the following information, which is considered to be directory information, will be subject to public disclosure unless the student informs the campus Office of Records and Registration in writing, that he or she does not want any information designated as directory information.